 Marcus Bingenheimer is Associate Professor of Religious Studies at Temple University.
 He is a scholar of Buddhist Studies specializing in the history and literature of China and East Asia, often by using digital datasets and computational methods.
 He obtained an MA (Sinology) and Dr.phil (History...

-Lauran Hartley (PhD, Indiana University) is Tibetan Studies Librarian for the C.V.
-Starr East Asian Library at Columbia University and occasionally serves as Adjunct Lecturer in Tibetan Literature for the Department of East Asian Languages and Cultures.
-She has also taught courses on Tibetan literature...
+Lauran Hartley is Director of the Modern Tibetan Studies Program at the Weatherhead East Asian Institute at Columbia University.
+She also teaches regularly as Adjunct Assistant Professor for the Department of East Asian Languages and Cultures, and previously taught courses on Tibetan literature and religion...

 Donald S. Lopez, Jr. (PhD, University of Virginia) is the Arthur E. Link Distinguished University Professor of Buddhist and Tibetan Studies at the University of Michigan.
 He is the author, editor, or translator of a number of works, including Prisoners of Shangri-La, The Madman’s Middle...